ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 ## Steps

 ### 1. Clone the git repo
-Clone the git repository containing our example code.
+Clone the GitHub repository containing our example code.
 Go to the directory that contains the code used in this tutorial.

 ```
 git clone https://github.com/ibm-build-labs/Watson-NLP